Sam Kersten: Club career

 Kersten played for six seasons in the FC Den Bosch youth setup.
 He made his professional debut in the Eerste Divisie for FC Den Bosch on 2 December 2016 in a game against FC Dordrecht.
 Kersten then signed a multi-year deal with Den Bosch after making a number of first team appearances.

+On 8 April 2024, Kersten signed a three-year contract with Heerenveen, effective 1 July.

 Kersten primarily plays as a central defender.